An insightful list of "don'ts" for avoiding common mistakes

 Don't limit yourself to just one day in Dubrovnik!

 Now, unless you're planning a Dubrovnik pitstop on a cruise (and if you are, kudos), do yourself a solid and reserve at least a couple of days.
-Dubrovnik, despite its size, is a place you'll want to linger even after exploring every nook.
+Dubrovnik, despite its size, is a place you'll want to linger in even after exploring every nook.

 Don't do it last minute!